self-actuated/actuated.com/posts/2026-03-26-faster-gitlab-builds.md

 Everyone's been there.
 Builds start off fast and get slower over time, until you're staring at a 30-minute job and wondering what went wrong.
 That's no different with GitLab, where hosted and Kubernetes-based runners are the default option.

 We recently took a call with a team at an online trading platform.
 Their average build time was about 10 minutes, and they wanted to claw back at least 2 minutes.
-Whilst we didn't have access to their proprietary code, we did find and build the canonical [nopCommerce](https://github.com/nopsolutions/nopcommerce) example developed by Microsoft.
+Whilst we didn't have access to their proprietary code, we did find and build a real-world e-commerce project called [nopCommerce](https://github.com/nopsolutions/nopcommerce).

-On GitLab.com's hosted medium-sized runners, the build took 9m50s, which made it a reasonable proxy for the kind of build they were dealing with.
+On GitLab.com's hosted runners, the build took 9m50s, which made it a reasonable proxy for the kind of build they were dealing with.
 We managed to get that build running in 3m59s, saving roughly 6 minutes.

 Across a team with 250 developers, that's roughly 67 eight-hour working days saved every month.